Blog

 The year ahead in cybersecurity promises to be tumultuous.
 And it will only get worse: Cybersecurity professionals have become almost impossible to find.
 If you’re looking to hire IT expertise in-house, you’ll pay a premium…if you can find anyone at all.

 A better way is to let a partner handle security for you.
 As you tackle 2024, you can trust Rightworks to deliver managed security services that can protect you from ransomware and other looming threats on all of your workstations.
-Managed Security provides the protection you need at a fixed monthly cost that can scale as your business grows.
+Total Security provides the protection you need at a fixed monthly cost that can scale as your business grows.
 A managed security provider can:

 • Provide a secure email service that protects your inbox from malicious messages.